AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/edge-systems/edge-system-template.md

 1. To export the completed configuration, do one of the following:

- - Click **Export Section** in the right pane to export just the selected section.
+ - To export just the selected section, click **Export Section** in the right pane.

  - Click **Export Configuration** to export the entire configuration in one file.